SharvilDhumal/GrafanaAutoBuilder/Output/output.md

 ## Architecture (at a glance)
-1. CSV is uploaded via the Admin Panel.
+1. CSV is uploaded via the User Login or Admin panel.
 2. Backend parses CSV and composes Grafana dashboard JSON.
 3. Backend calls Grafana API to create/update dashboards.
 4. Per-panel datasource is resolved via default settings or the per-row `datasource_uid`.